 4b.
 Tate Britain Museum

 Continue to walk to the Millennium Bridge, which is a pedestrian only bridge to cross the river towards St. Paul’s Cathedral.
 Consider visiting the Tate Britain Museum for famous Britain art collections.

 Go into the cathedral and climb the stairs of the dome for excellent views of the city.
 Pre book your tickets for a small discount.
 I’ve found few food options in the area, so head to a new part of London to taste London’s best pies and fish and chips while chasing it down with a pint poured from a cask.

 Cross the Millennium Bridge with caution in case Death Eaters zoom past on brooms snapping the cables and dumping Muggles into the River Thames.
 Millennium Bridge has beautiful views from south to north with its metal architecture guiding walkers to the large dome of St. Paul’s Cathedral.

-Please use the above as a guide to help you start planning your trip to London.
+Please use the above as a guide to London to help you start planning your trip.
 Spread it out to four days and take your time traveling through the city.
 Did I miss a must-see?
 Please share your tips in the comments below.